-As a parent, you are the most important and consistent person in your child’s life.
+As a parent, you are the most important and consistent person in your child's life.
 You might have noticed your child is doing things differently or at a different pace from other children.
-If you have concerns about your child’s development, ECI will help you get the services you need for your child.
+If you have concerns about your child's development, use the ECI Developmental checklist (PDF) to see if your child is on target.
+ECI will help you get the services you need for your child.
 To learn more, visit your local ECI program.

 What is early intervention?

 Early Intervention is the process of identifying and responding to your family's concerns about your child's development.
 Early intervention works best as the brain is developing.
 While all infants and toddlers learn at their own pace, some might need extra help to develop certain skills.